The Kinks: Early years (1964–1966)

 The Kinks' first single was a cover of the Little Richard song "Long Tall Sally".
 A friend of the band, Bobby Graham, was recruited to play the drums on the recording.
-Graham would continue to occasionally substitute for Avory in the studio and he played on several of the Kinks' early singles, including the hits "You Really Got Me", "All Day and All of the Night" and "Tired of Waiting for You".
+Graham would continue to occasionally substitute for Avory in the studio, and he played on several of the Kinks' early singles, including the hits "You Really Got Me", "All Day and All of the Night" and "Tired of Waiting for You".
 Released in February 1964, "Long Tall Sally" was almost completely ignored, despite the publicity efforts of the band's managers.
-When the second single "You Still Want Me" failed to chart, Pye Records threatened to annul the group's contract unless their third single was a success.
+The group's second single, Ray Davies' original "You Still Want Me", was also passed over by the public.

 The Ray Davies song "You Really Got Me", influenced by American blues and the Kingsmen's version of "Louie Louie", was recorded on 15 June 1964 at Pye Studios with a slower and more produced feel than the final single.
-Davies, who "hated" the recording, feeling that the guitar was too buried and the echo too prominent, wanted to rerecord the song, but Pye refused to fund another session; Davies was adamant, so Collins and Wace broke the stalemate by underwriting the session themselves.
+Davies, who hated the recording, feeling that the guitar was too buried and the echo too prominent, wanted to re-record the song, but Pye refused to fund another session; Davies was adamant, so Collins and Wace broke the stalemate by underwriting the session themselves.
 The band used an independent recording studio, IBC, and completed the recording in two takes on 15 July.
 The single was released in August 1964; supported by a performance on the television show Ready Steady Go! and extensive pirate radio coverage, it entered the UK charts on 15 August, reaching number one on 19 September.
-Hastily imported by the American label Reprise Records, where the band was signed by legendary executive Mo Ostin, "You Really Got Me" also made the Top 10 in the United States.
+Hastily imported by the American label Reprise Records, where the band was signed by executive Mo Ostin, "You Really Got Me" also made the Top 10 in the United States.
 The loud, distorted guitar riff and solo—played by Dave Davies and achieved by a slice he made in the speaker cone of his Elpico amplifier (referred to by the band as the "little green amp")—helped with the song's signature, gritty guitar sound.
-"You Really Got Me" has been described as "a blueprint song in the hard rock and heavy metal arsenal", and as an influence on the approach of some American garage rock bands.
+"You Really Got Me" has been described as "a blueprint song in the hard rock and heavy metal arsenal" and as an influence on the approach of some American garage rock bands.
 After its release, the Kinks recorded most of the tracks for their debut LP, simply titled Kinks.
 Consisting largely of covers and revamped traditional songs, it was released on 2 October 1964, reaching number four on the UK chart.
 "All Day and All of the Night", another Ray Davies hard rock tune, was released three weeks later as the group's fourth single, reaching number two in the UK and number seven in the US.
-The next three singles, "Tired of Waiting for You", "Ev'rybody's Gonna Be Happy" and "Set Me Free", were also commercially successful, with the first of the three topping the UK singles chart.
+The group's first EP, Kinksize Session, and their next three singles, "Tired of Waiting for You", "Ev'rybody's Gonna Be Happy", and "Set Me Free", were also commercially successful, with "Tired of Waiting for You" topping the UK singles chart.